 The integration of the Indian population data will give us a significant data volume advantage, that could then be used to generate insights into disease behaviour and lifestyle patterns.
 It will be a huge benefit for researchers, helping them to develop new models of personalized care suitable for Indian conditions.

-The move towards standards-based digital systems via the National Digital Health Mission is the only way to achieve this goal and will be a milestone step in transformation of the Indian Health Ecosystem.
-Digitalization of health records in a universally acceptable format like UHID and PHR will give freedom to the patients from standing in patient queues carrying heavy records files and also from expenses incurred in repeat tests due to loss of old records.
-Digital records will help the healthcare providers to ensure best quality treatment reaches a wider patient base.
+The move towards standards-based digital systems via the National Digital Health Mission is the only way to achieve this goal and will be a milestone step in the transformation of the Indian Health Ecosystem.
+Digitalization of health records in a universally acceptable format like UHID and PHR will give freedom to the patients from standing inpatient queues carrying heavy records files and also from expenses incurred in repeat tests due to loss of old records.
+Digital records will help the healthcare providers to ensure the best quality treatment reaches a wider patient base.
 The technology will allow patients in remote locations to receive specialist opinions through teleconsultation, thereby saving time and money.
 Digital health will help in drastically reducing the out of pocket expenses for patients, reducing the need for multiple doctor visits.
 Digitalization of health services will also enable standardisation in identification, quality of services and certification of Healthcare providers which is presently in a nascent stage in Indian healthcare delivery.

-The present Indian health infrastructure is built on the strengths of both public and private sectors, contributing equally for the nation’s health goals.
+The present Indian health infrastructure is built on the strengths of both public and private sectors, contributing equally to the nation's health goals.
 This partnership needs to be further enhanced into the digital landscape by both the stakeholders.
 Private health apps and digital services providers (TSPs) have a critical role to play in bridging the gaps and addressing specific patient needs.

 The integration of private healthcare app ecosystems with the national digital health structure will allow sharing of larger health databases subjected to individual consent.
 Such valuable data can provide insights to the government to plan targeted policy interventions modifications in national health programs.
 Such useful information will boost customized innovations to address specific national, state and district-level health needs.

-One of the major challenges to digitising health care in India is the availability of robust data protection policy.
+One of the major challenges to digitising health care in India is the availability of a robust data protection policy.
 The digitalised individual and patient data must be highly secured, with clarity on how data must be created, stored, and protected.
 India will have to establish a robust framework that will protect patient health data and ensure its privacy.
-This will remain a major challenge to the stakeholders though the other digital platforms (UPI & UIDAI) have performed reasonably well on privacy and security concerns so it is expected that a robust system will be developed for the digital health system too.
+This will remain a major challenge to the stakeholders through the other digital platforms (UPI & UIDAI) have performed reasonably well on privacy and security concerns so it is expected that a robust system will be developed for digital health systems too.

-Additionally, the new digital era for healthcare calls for investments in technology assets and development of expertise.
-It will require specific soft skills and trained personnel, leading to creation of new jobs in the field of healthcare and other related sectors.
+Additionally, the new digital era for healthcare calls for investments in technology assets and the development of expertise.
+It will require specific soft skills and trained personnel, leading to the creation of new jobs in the field of healthcare and other related sectors.